City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 If, after reasonable efforts at recruitment, five or fewer qualified applicants respond, the examination process may be waived, and the names of the qualified applicants may be placed on the appropriate eligible list.

-Written Tests
+Written Tests and Assessment Center Exercises

-Unless the test is purchased and therefore covered by proprietorship rules and regulations, applicants taking the written test may only review a copy of the test showing the correct answers for up to one (1) hour after the completion of the testing period.
+All written tests or Bureau of Human Resources designated assessment center exercises must be administered as part of the recruitment process.
+At no time shall a written test or designated assessment center exercise of any form be administered after the eligible list is established.
+Unless the written test is purchased and therefore covered by proprietorship rules and regulations, applicants taking the written test may only review a copy of the test showing the correct answers for up to 1 hour after the completion of the testing period.
 The candidate must specify the problem with the question(s), what correction is recommended and identify any references to support the claim.
+After the written testing process has been administered, the Senior Recruiter, or designee, responsible for the recruitment will review any items indicated as needing reconsideration.
+If the Senior Recruiter and the subject matter expert agree there is a problem with the question, a correction will be made in one of two ways:

-1. The question will be eliminated, or
+- The question will be eliminated, or

-2. Multiple correct answers will be accepted
+- Multiple correct answers will be accepted.

-Assessment center exercises may be used as part of a recruitment process.
-If assessment center exercises are purchased and therefore covered by proprietorship rules and regulations, applicants taking assessment center exercises may only review the feedback reports supplied by the consultants who administered the exercises and applicants may refer concerns to the administrator of the purchased test via the Senior Recruiter.
+The Bureau of Human Resources’ Senior Recruiter will send notification of resolution on all test item questions.
+The notice will include the conclusion of the review along with the action that was taken to complete the testing process.
+A purchased written test is covered by proprietorship rules and regulations and applicants may not review any of the testing content.
+If assessment center exercises are purchased and therefore covered by proprietorship rules and regulations, applicants taking assessment center exercises may only review the feedback reports supplied by the consultants who administered the exercises.
+Applicants may refer concerns to the administrator of the purchased tests or assessment center exercises via the Senior Recruiter.

 Examination Review

-1. The recruitment process, in whole or part, was administered in a manner that was contrary to the Human Resources Administrative Rules governing recruitments; or
+a) It was administered in a manner that was contrary to the related Administrative Rules governing recruitments,

-2. The recruitment process, in whole or part, was contrary to the law; or
+b) It was contrary to the law; or

-3. The recruitment process, in whole or part, was administered based on decisions that were politically based rather than on merit.
+c) It was administered based on decisions that were politically based rather than on merit.

 The Director may elect to halt or modify a recruitment process if the Director determines that the appeal raises a probability of questionable validity or integrity of the recruitment process.